-Figure 8-1.
-Alabama River Channel Availability below Claiborne, 1970 to 2010
+Figure 8-1 Alabama River Channel Availability below Claiborne, 1970 to 2010

 Extreme high-flow conditions also limit availability of the project for commercial navigation, principally related to the ability to use the navigation locks at the three locks and dams on the Alabama River.
 Those conditions are temporary and far more short-term (usually lasting no more than a few days) than low-water limitations resulting from extended periods of drought and low basin inflows.
 At R. F. Henry Lock and Dam, use of the navigation lock is discontinued when the headwater above the dam reaches elevation 131.0 feet NGVD29.
 That elevation equates to a flow of about 156,000 cfs, which occurs on average about once every three years.
 At Millers Ferry Lock and Dam, use of the navigation lock is discontinued when the tailwater below the dam reaches elevation 81.0 feet NGVD29.
 That tailwater elevation equates to a flow of about 220,000 cfs, which occurs on average about once every 18 years.
 At Claiborne Lake, use of the navigation lock is temporarily discontinued when the tailwater below the dam reaches elevation 47.0 feet NGVD29.
 That tailwater elevation equates to a flow of about 130,000 cfs, which occurs on average about once every 1.8 years.
+Table 8-1 shows the navigation activity at R. F. Henry Lock.